 - Push the knife in the direction of the edge.

 - Turn the knife around to the other side of the edge.
 Push the opposite direction, in the direction of the blade.

 It is important to treat your outdoor surroundings with respect.
 Always leave the area the same as it was when you arrived, or in better condition.
-Ethical outdoors men and women always follow the guidelines and regulations.
-It is important to read all signs.
-Know the specific rules before you head out on the trail, lake, river or any recreational areas.
-Guidelines and regulations are established to be sure the area provides the same positive surrounding for each and every visitor year after year.
+Read and abide by all of the rules and guidelines for any trails, lakes, or recreational areas.